LOLER Inspections & LOLER Testing UK

-In 2016 a company director was sentenced to jail for 12 months, ordered to pay £4,000 and disqualified from registering as a director for seven years.
-The director was judged to be responsible for the death of an employee who died when a spider lift overturned on him.
-The employee did not receive adequate training and no risk assessment was put in place.
+In 2016, a company director was sentenced to jail for 12 months, ordered to pay £4,000 and disqualified from registering as a director for seven years.
+The director was judged to be responsible for the death of an employee who died when a spider lift overturned.
+The employee did not receive adequate training, and the employer put no risk assessment in place.

-In 2018 a port operating company was fined £300,000 due to an accident that left an employee with serious injuries.
-The employee was hurt by a load falling and sustained multiple fractures, lacerations, ligament reconstruction and more injuries which left him unable to return to work.
+In 2018, a port operating company was fined £300,000 due to an accident that left an employee with serious injuries.
+The employee was hurt by a load falling and sustained multiple fractures, lacerations, ligament reconstruction, and more injuries, leaving him unable to return to work.
 In 2019 a large electrical company was fined £334,000 following the death of a crane operator.
 The business was found to have not provided adequate training to the operator and failed to ensure the lift was properly planned and supervised.

 Make sure you don't fall foul of the LOLER regulations.
-Get an inspection today and avoid a costly consequence.
+Get a tail lift inspection today and avoid a costly consequence.

 Why Choose P. Airey for LOLER Inspections?

-By choosing P. Airey for your LOLER inspections, you will be taking the necessary steps to ensuring your business is compliant with the regulations.
-Our engineers are fully qualified to carry out the inspection, making sure that your safety standards are at the highest level.
-We possess decades of experience and are committed to delivering a professional service.
-We offer mobile coverage and can perform a LOLER inspection anywhere in the North West and North Wales.
+By choosing P. Airey for your LOLER inspections, you will be taking the necessary steps to ensure your business is compliant with the regulations.
+Our engineers are fully qualified to carry out LOLER examinations, making sure that your safety standards are at the highest level.
+We possess decades of experience and are committed to delivering a professional testing service.
+We offer mobile coverage and can perform a tail lift inspection anywhere in the North West and North Wales.